stonysystems/automan/artifact/README.md

 > Note: Due to hardware differences (especially CPU count and frequency), your results may differ slightly from those in the paper.

+>Our experiments were originally conducted on three machines in a data center.
+However, for ease of reproduction, our scripts are configured to run on different ports of a single machine—this setup should theoretically reproduce similar results.
+The PDF samples provided in this directory were generated under the single-machine setup.
+If you prefer to run the experiments across three separate machines, you can modify the addresses and ports in the scripts accordingly.

 ## Environment Setup

 **Platform:** Our experiments were conducted on Ubuntu 22.04.
 Similar Linux environments should work as well.
 The server is equipped with 128 logical CPUs and a max frequency of 2.18 GHz.